joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/science/space/100000010926624/volcano-eruption-fireball-mayon-philippines.html

 ****\
-`The moment when the AfarTV YouTube livestream captured the fireball as the Mayon volcano erupted on May 25.`\
+`AfarTV YouTube livestream captured the moment when the fireball appeared, during an eruption of the Mayon volcano in the Philippines on May 25.`\
 https://www.nytimes.com/video/embedded/science/space/100000010927341/26vid-topart-volcano.html

 **Texans Head to the Polls, Again**\